Bookings for 2024 will be available from 9am on the 1st of August 2023 for Friends of Lihou ONLY - All others can book from the 1st of September 2023.

 Lihou is a small island situated just off the west coast of Guernsey and accessed by a causeway at low tide for about two weeks every month.
 Lihou island has had a fascinating and varied history as well as having interesting wildlife, both above and below the high water mark.

-In 1995 the States of Guernsey bought Lihou Island and house to guarantee the people of Guernsey and visitors alike, access to this beautiful and inspiring island.
+The States of Guernsey bought Lihou Island in 1995 to guarantee access for the people of Guernsey and visitors alike.
 The general public are welcome to visit the island when the causeway is open.
 The Environment Department of the States of Guernsey are responsible for the island whilst The Lihou Charitable Trust are responsible for the house and its grounds.

-The house and its facilities are orientated towards youth and school groups but also accommodates adult gatherings for any purpose from workshops to parties.
+The house and its facilities are orientated towards youth and school groups but also accommodates adult gatherings.
 The Trust has a 'Robin Hood' scale of charges that benefit the young.
-These charges are kept as low as possible and are available on the prices page.
+These charges are kept as low as possible.